rpineda26/stalgcm/README.md

 2. transition function reading left end marker '-' as input should always result to 'right' direction
 3. transition function reading right end marker '+' as input should always result to 'left' direction
 4. transition function from the accepting state should never move into another non accepting state
-5. transition function from the reject state should enver move into anbother non reject state
+5. transition function from the reject state should enver move into another non reject state **Note:These restrictions are automatically validated by the machine.**

 ## :dragon: test cases
 the tests folder contains two directories: one for the machine definitions, and the other is for sample inputs